columose/columose/README.md

 * Cleaned dataset by following a standard EEG preprocessing protocol - removal of artifacts (ECG, eyeblinks), bandpass filtering to remove line noise, removing noisy trials and channels, removing independent components that were non-signal related, interpolating any removed bad channels.
 * Performed time-series and time-frequency analyses of event-related signals.
 * Visualised the results of intricate statistical analyses using MATLAB and Python (Matplotlib, Seaborn, MNE).
+* The results of this project indicate that pre-attentive neural responses to environmental irregularities become heightned in chronic pain patients to compensate for attentional deficits.
 * Detailed description, code and figures can be found at the following [repository](https://github.com/columose/Chronic-Pain-Project.git).

 ![figure](https://github.com/columose/columose/blob/8ad6cd6b904a5fcb0a8c0192ecebb4ee1c83f5e4/Github%20figures/Oddball%20time-domain.png)